PacifAIst/API2CHAT/README.md

 * **🛡️ 100% Zero-Knowledge Security:** No data, API keys, or chat logs are ever transmitted to or stored on a centralized server.
 The app runs entirely in your browser's volatile memory.
 Refreshing or flushing the session destroys the keys locally.
 * **🔌 Maximum Compatibility:** Natively supports OpenAI, Google (Gemini via OpenAI Shim), DeepSeek, and OpenRouter.
 Features a "Custom" mode to connect to any local (e.g., LM Studio, Ollama) or remote provider using the OpenAI standard.
 * **📎 Local File Context:**  Files are read locally by your browser and injected into the LLM prompt without requiring an upload server.
+Even when you can attach a file to it (e.g., a PDF) it is not stored anywhere.
 * **💻 Host Anywhere:** Because there is no PHP, Python, or Node.js required, you can host API2CHAT on GitHub Pages, S3 buckets, cheap shared hosting (e.g., Namecheap), or simply double-click `index.html` on your desktop (Windows, Linux, iOS, Android, rpi-related...).
 * **🎨 Hacker Aesthetic:** A sleek, minimal, dark-mode UI with full Markdown rendering and code syntax highlighting.